 top of page

-The six tastes (sweet, sour, salty, pungent, bitter, and astringent) play an essential role in our digestive, assimilation, and elimination processes.
-Their medicinal qualities can bring balance and therapeutic value to the health of the body, mind, and spirit.
+The six tastes (sweet, sour, salty, pungent, bitter, and astringent) are essential in our digestive, assimilation, and elimination processes.
+Their medicinal qualities can balance and therapeutically value the health of the body, mind, and spirit.

-The Salty taste is associated with seaweeds, and sea vegetables, soy sauce, tamari, miso, cheeses, celery and salts.
+The Salty taste is associated with seaweeds, sea vegetables, soy sauce, tamari, miso, cheeses, celery, and salts.

-Ayurvedically speaking, the Salty taste is a combination of the water and fire elements, which creates moisture and heat, and a grain of salt starts salivation in the mouth and the digestive process.
+Ayurvedically speaking, the salty taste combines water and fire elements, which create moisture and heat.
+A grain of salt starts salivation in the mouth and the digestive process.

 Because of these qualities, it is considered grounding for the nervous system and encourages stability.
-Also, it promotes overall growth, muscle strength, keeps the body moist, and helps to maintain the water-electrolyte balance.
+It also promotes overall growth and muscle strength, keeps the body moist, and helps to maintain the water-electrolyte balance.

-Excess use can overshadow the other tastes and disturb the doshas causing water retention, thickening of the blood, narrowing the blood vessels, and high blood pressure.
-Additionally, Ayurveda believes that excess usage impacts the emotions, causing greed, and the desire for more flavor.
+Excess use can overshadow the other tastes and disturb the doshas, causing water retention, thickening of the blood, narrowing of the blood vessels, and high blood pressure.
+Additionally, Ayurveda believes that excess usage impacts emotions, causing greed and the desire for more flavor.

-There are many types of salts available (article below), but Natural Mineral Salt (sometimes referred to as Himalayan) is cooling rather than heating and is far more balancing for pitta.
-It’s mildness, and diverse mineral content helps to minimize the potential hazards of excess salt.
+Many salts are available (article below), but Natural Mineral Salt (sometimes called Himalayan) is cooling rather than heating and is far more balanced for pitta.
+Its mildness and diverse mineral content help minimize the potential hazards of excess salt.

 Ayurvedic Facts: